 The UN in the New World Disorder (L'ONU dans le nouveau désordre mondial), the latest book from Romuald Sciora, now available in ebook

 An in-depth analysis of the United Nations' involvement in our today global world

 The challenges we face today, be they economic, geopolitical, interreligious, energy or climate, more than ever require all countries to come up with global solutions.
 The United Nations is the only structure where cooperation is possible.
-Yet, 70 years after its founding, is it still able to bring together small states and big powers for a constructive dialogue to fight against the evils of humanity?
+Yet, almost 75 years after its founding, is it still able to bring together small states and big powers for a constructive dialogue to fight against the evils of humanity?

-In its 70th anniversary and with the election of a new secretary-general in 2016, what political power does the UN have internationally?
+After the election of a new secretary-general in 2016, what political power does the UN have internationally?

 Established in 1945 as an international platform for promoting dialogue between states, the UN has gradually lost political influence to entities such as the G20, WTO or even NATO.

 According to Romuald Sciora the risk is seeing the UN disappears from the political scene and be confined to managing its humanitarian entities.
 Through the crisis that upsets the United Nations, the democratic ideal from the Enlightenment is undermined.